Submission Guidelines

 • Text graphics may be embedded in the text at the appropriate position.

-• Figures/photos/artwork should be uploaded as separated files at the submission stage.
+• Figures/photos/artwork should be uploaded as separate files at the submission stage.

 Math formulae